 While Algolia doesn’t offer an official WordPress integration, you can make your own.
 This guide walks you to the process of building your own Algolia WordPress integration using the PHP API client.

-To integrate Algolia to your WordPress instance, there are 3 main steps:
+Adding Algolia to your WordPress website takes three main steps:

 - Indexing your data

-This documentation assumes that you have some basic WordPress development knowledge.
-Typically, you know what a custom post type is, what post meta are, and how to use actions and filters.
-You must have basic PHP skills and be able to run a command from your terminal.
+This guide assumes some basic WordPress development knowledge.
+Typically, you know what a custom post type and a post meta are, and how to use actions and filters.
+You also need some elementary PHP skills and knowing how to run commands from your terminal.